hutonahill/proximity-text-chat/README.md

 ## Documentation
-This mod adds a system of networks with nodes (channels) A node is composed of a set of `WorldChunks` which it can send messages to and a set of `WorldChunks` it can receive messages from.
+This mod adds a system of networks with nodes (channels) A node is composed of a set of `CunkReferanc`s which it can send messages to and a set of `CunkReferanc`s it can receive messages from.
 This creates a network you can send messages though using methods in `ChannelManager`.
 Messages contain the text of the message the actual sending entity, an alias for that entity and the path the message took to get to its destination.

 This section will be rewritten as the mod gets closer to completion.